maryrosecook/code-lauren/pages/home.md

-Learn to code, step by step.
+## Learn to code.
 No experience necessary.

 Try changing `"blue"` to `"red"` in the code on the left.